Nodnarboen/k8s-workshop/labs/lab2/README.md

 ### Pointers / Troubleshooting Tips:

-1. When editing the cr.yml, make sure the the <b>indentation alignment</b> are correct.

-2. Take note of <b>not swapping</b> the declaration of the API and PaaS token in the secret.

-3. If you need got an error regarding the token, you can use <b>kubectl replace -f secret oneagent</b> to remove the current secret

-4. If needed, run <b>kubectl delete --all pods --namespace=dynatrace</b> to delete all pods.
+1. If needed, run <b>kubectl delete --all pods --namespace=dynatrace</b> to delete all pods.
 This will cycle through the pods and you will have new pod instances.

 Official troubleshooting page could be found [here](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/google-cloud-platform/google-kubernetes-engine/installation-and-operation/full-stack/troubleshoot-oneagent-on-google-kubernetes-engine/)